Philippines records first two cases of Indian coronavirus variant

 MANILA (Reuters) - The Philippines has detected its first two cases of a coronavirus variant first identified in India, its health ministry said on Tuesday.

+“We need to continually monitor what other variants we may be able to detect locally, as well as monitor the spread of the variants we have already detected,” De Guzman said, adding that the seafarers were isolated on their return and had both recovered.

-In a bid to prevent the entry of a variant, the Philippines has temporarily barred travellers coming from India, Pakistan, Sri Lanka, Nepal and Bangladesh from entering the country.
+In a bid to prevent the entry of variants, the Philippines has temporarily barred travellers coming from India, Pakistan, Sri Lanka, Nepal and Bangladesh from entering the country.

+Indonesia and Malaysia this month reported the first cases of the B.1.617 coronavirus variant.

+The Philippines has also previously recorded cases of a variant first detected in Britain and another first discovered in South Africa, as well as a homegrown P.3 variant.

 Reporting by Neil Jerome Morales; Editing by Ed Davies